itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ##### 2.2.6 Run

-​	It is recommended to include a module to execute the solver and commence the simulation.
+​It is recommended to include a module to execute the solver and commence the simulation.

 ```python
 result_device = simu["oedevice"].run()